ananaseg/android/README.md

-android
+CheckList from SMS
 =======
-This programm creates a CheckList from clipboard content.
+This programm creates a CheckList from clipboard content or incoming SMS.
+Useful for people who recieved a message to buy some goods in super market :-)